|Hit the Ground Running||Garmin Forerunner 945 LTE||Check Price||

 Garmin is one of the most popular smartwatch makers in the world, in large part due to its focus on hyper-accurate fitness tracking.
-In fact, during the first part of 2020, Garmin slipped past Samsung to become the No. 2 manufacturer of smartwatches with a 9.4-percent market share according to a report by Counterpoint Research.
-Despite the Apple Watch soaking up more than 50 percent of the market on its own, Garmin still beat out companies like Huawei and Samsung to achieve a position of prominence on people’s wrists.
-We’ve pulled together four of the company’s most popular products to help you find the best Garmin smartwatch to fit your lifestyle, your sense of style, and your budget.
+In fact, during the first part of 2020, Garmin slipped past Samsung to become the No. 2 manufacturer of smartwatches with a 9.4-percent market share according to a Counterpoint Research report.
+Despite the Apple Watch soaking up more than 50 percent of the market on its own, Garmin still beat out companies such as Huawei and Samsung to achieve a position of prominence on people’s wrists.
+We’ve pulled together five of the company’s most popular products to help you find the best Garmin smartwatch to fit your lifestyle, your sense of style, and your budget.

-- Best Garmin sports watch: Garmin Fenix 6 Pro
+- Best Garmin adventure watch: Garmin fenix 6 Pro

 - Best Garmin smartwatch: Garmin Venu 2